Wood Dust Awareness: Keep Your Workshop Clean and Safe

 1. Wear a Properly Fitted Mask

 One of the first lines of defense against wood dust exposure is a high-quality, breathable mask with proper filters.
-However, we know that wearing a mask isn’t always practical, especially during long working sessions.
-That’s why combining protective gear with an efficient dust extraction system is the best approach.
+However, masks aren’t always practical during long working sessions.
+Combining protective gear with an efficient dust extraction system is the best approach.

 2. Use a High-Quality Dust Extractor